CigarsSmoker/Clone/About-disinformation.md

 For whatever reasons, I've seen uBlock/uMatrix being the targets of some weird grudge.
 The disinformation often propagandized is that uBlock/uMatrix do no really block network traffic.
 I [responded previously here](https://github.com/gorhill/uBlock/wiki/Does-uBlock-block-ads-or-just-hide-them%3F) for uBlock.

 I am going to add a bit more information about how you can check for yourself: just use Firefox's _Network_ tab in the developer console, this will tell what network requests went through.
+Be sure to check _"Disable Cache (when toolbox is open)"_ (in _"Toolbox Options"_, the gear icon), this will ensure Firefox tries to pull everything.

 ##### Images/CSS from `kinja-*.com` allowed: